 Which would either emit a blank source line before/after the number of children, or a blank lines if there are no children.
 To resolve this, use:

 If using an ^else^ branch apply the same principle - i.e. ensure all line breaks belonging to the result of if clause are inside the if statement:

 ^value($Name)^ ^if(ChildCount)^There are ^value($ChildCount)^ children ^else^There are no children ^endIf^^text^

-If source code is indented with tabs or spaces, don't forget the ^endIf^, precedes such indentation rather than coming before the first on-screen output.
+If source code is indented with tabs or spaces, do not forget the ^endIf^, precedes such indentation rather than coming before the first on-screen output.